Monarch Butterfly Life Cycle Facts + Raising Monarchs Tips

 See some our Top Butterfly Plant Recommendations

-Monarch Life Cycle Butterfly Fact: The butterfly stage provides the best opportunity to learn the sex of the monarch.
+Monarch Life Cycle Butterfly FACT: The adult stage provides the best opportunity to learn the sex of the monarch.
 Look for these telltale signs to discover:

 Raising Monarch BUTTERFLIES Tip: